VJftw/cloud-desktops/README.md

 ## Quick Start

-If you'd like to try this out without building your own Packer images and you **trust** me, feel free to use my public images in the `vjftw-images` project and skip to step 3. e.g.
+If you'd like to try this out without building your own Packer images and you **trust** me, feel free to use my public images in the `vjp-cloud-desktops` project and skip to step 3. e.g.

 ```
 gcloud compute instances create debian-ws \